peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 This opens up the possibility of having an arbitrary party (e.g., a side-car service) send the notifications, enabling this functionality even before the emergence of native support in nameserver software.

-### Rationale for Using the DNS Message Format

-(RFC Editor: This subsection is to be removed before publication)

-In the most common cases of using generalized notifications the recipient is expected to not be a nameserver, but rather some other type of service, like a CDS/CSYNC scanner.

-However, this will likely not always be true.
-In particular, it seems likely that in cases where the parent is not a large delegation-centric zone like a TLD, but rather a smaller zone with a small number of delegations, there will not be separate services for everything and the recipient of the NOTIFY(CDS) or NOTIFY(CSYNC) will be an authoritative nameserver for the parent zone.

-For this reason it seems most reasonable to stay within the well documented and already supported message format specified in RFC 1996 and delivered over normal DNS transport, although not necessarily to port 53.

 ## Processing of NOTIFY Messages